boolean-uk/csharp-api-cinema-challenge/README.md

 ## Learning Objectives
 - Use ASP.NET and Entity Framework to build a RESTful API
 - Use object-oriented programming to manage source code complexity
-- Use an API client (Postman, Insomnia, etc.) or to test-drive code
+- Use an API client (Postman, Insomnia, etc.) to test-drive code

 ## Instructions